de-lia/de-lia/README.md

 > The Key to a successful relationship is to clear your Internet History.

 Yeah, yeah.
-I stole the quote though.
+I stole the quote too.

 ## Anyways, here's about me:
 * 💻 I'm mid-way with responsive web design, sneaking into machine learning without getting caught, and admiring UI/UX from a distance.
 I know I'll be a darling at every of these.😁